+We all love coffee, don’t we??
 Coffee drinking is now both a habit and fad across the world.
-This has led to the growing consumption of caffeine globally.
-And we all love coffee, don’t we??
-More so when it is Italian which simply means the best quality and super delicious.
+This has led to the growing consumption of caffeine globally and more so Italian coffee.
 But do you know there is more to Italian coffee than meets the eye??
-Check out this fun trivia with 5 Italian coffee facts that you should know!
+Check out this fun list of trivia that includes 5 Italian coffee facts that you should know!

 5 Italian Coffee Facts you should know

-Many people think Italy is a coffee producing nation.
-But it isn’t!
+Contrary to popular belief, coffee does not grow in Italy.
+Many people think Italy is a coffee producing nation but it isn’t!

 There are no coffee plantations in Italy and so Italy is not a coffee producer but ONLY a roaster.

-Did you know Lavazza is a Turin based company founded by Luigi Lavazza.
+Did you know Lavazza is an Italian company founded by Luigi Lavazza in Turin.

 Read next: Why you should visit Turin in Italy

-Italy sources coffee from different coffee growing nations to sell across the world.
+Italy sources coffee from different coffee growing nations across the world.

 This University of Coffee (Università del Caffe`) is located in the Northern eastern city of Trieste.
-Established in 1999 by coffee company Illy, the University offers a platform to know and understand more on coffee and it’s culture across the world.
+Established in 1999 by the coffee company Illy, the University offers a platform to understand more on coffee culture across the world.

-One can go for higher education in this University or simply learn the art of making coffee and become a Barista!
+There is a possibility to do higher education from this University and even learn the art of making coffee to become a Barista!
 To know more, click here.

 5. Gaggia Espresso Maker was invented in 1930:

-Hope you enjoyed these 5 Italian Coffee Facts!
-Which ones surprised you the most??
+Did you enjoy these 5 Italian Coffee Facts!
+Which one took you by surprise?